1. Get Pre-Qualified –

 It is an excellent source to find a home.
 The most common sites used today are Zillow, realtor.com or Redfin.
 They all have valuable information, however not always accurate.
 This is where a real estate Broker can assist you with “Cross referencing” properties, found on these sites and in the local multiple listing service.
-The Multiple Listing Service is where agents, exclusively list your home, with accurate information about your home.
-Homes listed on the internet are not always accurate and use averaged numbers to find values.
-They do not take condition, views or upgrades into consideration, when giving value to a home.
+The Multiple Listing Service is used by licensed real estate agents, they use sold, pending and active comps to determine the true value of your property not an average number based on sold comps that are nothing like your homes.
+Homes listed on the internet are not always accurate and averaged numbers are used to the find value, not a true value.
+They do not take in consideration condition, views or upgrades when giving a value to a home.

 4. Searching for your dream home –